Dr. Ellis Levine specializes in medical therapies tailored to your individual breast cancer.

 Chemotherapy for breast cancer

-Drugs and other anti-cancer agents circulate the body's bloodstream to eliminate cancer cells.
-Many different drugs work against breast cancer and they work in different ways.
+In general, chemotherapy drugs work against cancer cells by killing cells that are growing and multiplying rapidly.
+Many different chemotherapy drugs are effective for breast cancer breast cancer and they work in different ways.
 Your oncologist will choose the drug — or combination of drugs — that match your personal situation.
 They may be given intravenously (IV) or taken orally (by mouth).
+Chemotherapy is typically given in cycles of several treatment days followed by days of rest to allow your body to recover.

 Targeted therapy for breast cancer